apache/opendal/core/src/services/monoiofs/docs.md

 #[tokio::main]
 async fn main() -> Result<()> {
     // Create monoiofs backend builder.
-    let mut builder = Monoiofs::default();
+    let mut builder = Monoiofs::default()
         // Set the root for monoiofs, all operations will happen under this root.
         //
-    // NOTE: the root must be absolute path. builder.root("/tmp");
+        // NOTE: the root must be absolute path.
+        .root("/tmp");

     // `Accessor` provides the low level APIs, we will use `Operator` normally. let op: Operator = Operator::new(builder)?.finish();